RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 ### Opportunities

 - Exciting new [opportunities for **EPSRC funded fellowships**](https://epsrc.ukri.org/files/funding/calls/2020/epsrc-postdoctoral-and-open-fellowships-guidance/) with opportunity for early career stage onwards applicants to focus on innovation, instrumentation/technique development or software engineering or to include non-technical elements to create positive change in the research community.
-- The **Sheffield ReproducibiliTea network** is looking for a new coordinator.
-[ReproducibiliTea](https://reproducibilitea.org/) is a peer-led journal club formed to help early-career researchers improve Open Science.
-There are groups all around the world.
-Would suit early-career researcher, including PhD candidates.
-Join the Google Group to start a discussion: https://groups.google.com/a/sheffield.ac.uk/g/reproducibilitea"
-- Applications are open to [join the ReproducibiliTea steering committee](https://reproducibilitea.org/sc/2020/12/10/steering-committee-applications) until January 10th 2021 (midnight GMT).
 - The Turing Institute are looking for a Research Associate for a machine learning project, [Molecular structure from images under physical constraints](https://www.turing.ac.uk/research/research-projects/molecular-structure-images-under-physical-constraints).
-- There are a couple of days left to squeeze in an application for the [Open Life Science ambassador training program](https://openlifesci.org/).

 ### Web and Blogs